-A number of other potential explanations as to the question of M. major bloom proliferation, despite low prey abundance, remain.
-A previous study on the 2011 bloom in the Columbia River Estuary documented M. major's ability to retain cryptophytes attached to the ciliate's cirri, finding up to ~50 cryptophytes captured by these external structures (Peterson et al., 2012).
-Our measurements of T. amphioexa abundance are limited to those that are free-living, and it is likely that a number of prey are living attached to the outside of M. major cells.
+An alternative explanation could be M. major's ability to retain cryptophytes attached to the ciliate's cirri, as it has been observed in the CRE during the 2011 red water events (Peterson et al., 2012).
+Our measurements of T. amphioexa abundance are limited to those that are free-living, and it is possible that a number of prey are living attached to the outside of M. major cells.
 These captured prey could be what sustains M. major throughout the bloom, despite low numbers of the free-living T. amphioexa.
 Another possibility could be that the ingested T. amphioexa remain a full or partial endosymbiont and are able to divide inside the ciliate, allowing M. major to essentially “farm” the cryptophytes as a source of chloroplasts.
 But these explanations remain pure speculation and require more in depth molecular investigations into the predator-prey relationship between M. major and T. amphioexa in the Columbia River Estuary.

 Conclusion